Southern Utah is known for its vast array of magnificent desert hikes, but no trek is comparable to the journey through Wire Pass to Buckskin Gulch.

 You can also check with a park ranger before you go (especially if you are backpacking).

-If you are looking to backpack, we highly recommend the Wire Pass to White House Trailhead route, as it allows you to see most of Buckskin Gulch and some of the most beautiful sections of Paria Canyon – a truly incredible experience!
+Yes, if you are looking to backpack, we highly recommend the Wire Pass to White House Trailhead route.
+It allows you to see most of Buckskin Gulch and some of the most beautiful sections of Paria Canyon – a truly incredible experience!

 If you want to backpack through Buckskin Gulch and Paria canyon from Wire Pass to White House trailhead, you will need an overnight backpacking permit.
 Permits are released on the first of the month, 3 months in advance of the month of your trip.